 The CSD owns and manages approximately 535 acres of land including 254 acres of parks and 281 acres of open space.
 We have a full time staff of 27 park and recreation professionals and support staff, in addition to over 150 part time and seasonal employees.
 Our annual budget is over $8 million.

 We will be recognized as the premier park, recreation, and local community services organization with a passion for providing excellent services and facilities and protecting the quality of life and environment of the community.

-“Enhance the quality of life for El Dorado Hills Residents through innovative, responsible leadership and by providing superior services and facilities.”
+“Enhance the quality of life for the El Dorado Hills Community through innovative, responsible leadership and by providing superior services and facilities.”